roskamsh/ld-clump/README.md

 ### Software requirements
 To run this pipeline, you must have nextflow installed.
 Please see build instructions here: https://www.nextflow.io/docs/latest/getstarted.html#installation

-Additionally, you must have singularity installed or loaded as a module, as this pipeline uses singularity to pull Docker images for the software required at each step in the pipeline.
+Additionally, you must have singularity installed or loaded as a module, as this pipeline uses singularity to pull from DockerHub for the software required at each step in the pipeline.
 On Eddie, this can be done with the following:

 ```
 module load roslin/singularity/3.10.1